First Interstate Bancorp

-First Interstate Bancorp was a bank holding company based in the United States that was taken over in 1996 by Wells Fargo.
+First Interstate Bancorp was a bank holding company based in the United States.
 Headquartered in Los Angeles, it was the nation's eighth largest banking company.

-The name (along with the company logo) has continued to be used in the banking world after the merger by First Interstate BancSystem who had been using the name under a franchise agreement since 1984.
+Although First Interstate Bancorp was taken over by Wells Fargo in 1996, the name (along with the company logo) has continued to be used in the banking world by First Interstate BancSystem, who has been using the name under a franchise agreement since 1984.